What is 66th IVSA Congress Malaysia?

 IVSA Congress is an annual event held by IVSA to hold general assemblies, which provide the members to reelect the executive committees, chair of standing committees, chairs of working groups, and also secretaries.
 It is also being the highest forum to do amendments, rearrange, propose, and evaluate the bylaws.
 The previous committees also had to give annual reports of their works and many more.
 It is also being a moment to gather and shares everything between the members of IVSA from all over the world.
 It provided lectures and seminars with great speakers, cultural evening, workshops, international stands, and auctions held by DAD.

 66th IVSA congress was held in Malaysia on 24th of July – 4th of August 2017.
 It was held in two universities in Malaysia.
+Answers to your questions will be found here.
 University Putrajaya Malaysia and University of Kelantan Malaysia.
 It also took some other places like Melaka and hotels (Tok Aman Bali Beach Resort and World Youth Hotel).
 With the theme of ‘One health’ the committees were trying to rise up the awareness of veterinarian roles in achieving the health of human through the health of animals.
 With the number of more than 200 participants from more than 60 countries, the members were excited to gather, shares, and of course, party!
 The organizing committee from IVSA Malaysia were consist of 21 students from both UPM and University of Kelantan.
 They worked really hard to manage the events and provide the participants great moments in Malaysia through a warm welcome and great facilities.

 Day 1 – Arrivals